cguardia/Pyramid-Tutorial/prerequisites.rst

 to do so, taken directly from the pyramid docs.
 If you come with this installed on tutorial day, we'll be ready to get rolling in no time.

-Note that there are diqus comments enabled on this page.
+Note that there are disqus comments enabled on this page.
 If you find any problems setting up Pyramid, feel free to post a comment here and I will do my best to get you up and running.